 High School diploma or equivalent, seven-hour HIV/Blood Borne Pathogens training, pass a criminal background check, current immunizations.
-Some employers also require drug screens and enforce a no-smoking or nicotinefree environment.
+Some employers also require drug screens and enforce a no-smoking or nicotine-free environment.
 Employees must pass a typing test with the ability to type 35 words per minute.
 Physical requirements can vary by employer.
 Successful graduates are eligible to take the certification exam by the National Association of Health Unit Coordinators.
 Persons with some types of criminal convictions may not be eligible for licensure.

-This program is approximately two quarters long, depending on the time students need to satisfactorily complete all graduation requirements.
+This program is a combination of on-line, classroom, laboratory and clinical experience.
+It is approximately two quarters long, depending on the time students need to satisfactorily complete all graduation requirements.